digiltd/oh-rtd-test/NeoHub-Binding.md

 Documentation of the NeoHub binding Bundle

-_**Note:** This Binding will be available in the upcoming 1.5 Release.
-For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Introduction

 The NeoHub binding allows you to connect openhab via TCP/IP to Heatmiser's NeoHub and integrate your NeoStat thermostats onto the bus.